SignalK/SensESP/README.md

 4. Press the "Upload and Monitor" button.
 5. See the magic happen.

-## Initial device configuration
+## Initial device wiring

-Initial device configuration is at the moment performed by modifying the `SensESPApp` constructor in `app.cpp`.
+Some basic configuration settings are located in `config.h`.
+Initial device software wiring is done by modifying `src/device_setup.cpp`.
-(Sorry about that.)

 ## Runtime setup